VijuRajan001/Az-900-Study-Notes/Cloud Concepts/High Availability.md

 ## How does azure help you make systems highly available ?

 - Many azure services come with published SLA's.
-Such as azure functions, app service, azure ad [Azure SLA summary](https://azure.microsoft.com/en-in/support/legal/sla/summary/)
+Such as azure functions, app service, azure ad refer [Azure SLA summary](https://azure.microsoft.com/en-in/support/legal/sla/summary/)

 - You can use azure to replicate your services across availability zones or region pairs